Is there a unique way to become a successful coach?

 And as a coach, you need to know how to handle this “state-wheel-of-fortune” and keep them balanced.

-The key is in taking the time to discover yourself and all the factors that make up who you are.
+The key is in taking the time to discover yourself and all the factors that makeup who you are.
 Remember, you can only take your clients as far as you’ve gone yourself, so you have to dig deep.

 Face your negative challenges and turn them into positive learning.
-And when facing these negative emotions, such as frustration, don’t push it away.
+And when facing these negative emotions, such as frustration, don’t push them away.
 Accept it, embrace it, and understand why it is showing up.

 Meditation is the most efficient way to control emotions, mindfulness especially.
 But there is no one-size-fits-all meditation, so take the time to try different methods and choose the one that works best for you.